Aishwarya Rajinikanth: Career

 Aishwarya began her career in the Tamil film industry as a playback singer in the unreleased film Ramanaa, directed by Parthy Bhaskar.
 The song was composed by Deva in November 2000.
 Her first song to be released was "Natpe Natpe" from D. Imman's soundtrack for Whistle (2003), which she sang alongside the composer and actor Silambarasan.

+She was a judge on STAR Vijay's dance competition Jodi Number One in its 2008 third season alongside actors Sangeetha and Jeeva.

+She also sang the song "Un Mela Aasadhan" in the 2010 film Aayirathil Oruvan, for which she also worked as an assistant director.

 In August 2011, she announced that she would direct her husband, Dhanush, and Shruti Haasan in her first feature film titled 3.
 The film was highly anticipated prior to its release, after the song "Why This Kolaveri Di" from its soundtrack went viral and became an internet phenomenon.
 The song was composed by her cousin Anirudh Ravichander.
 She appeared alongside the lead cast and composer in the making of the video.
-In July 2015, Aishwarya announced she will soon launch a YouTube channel under the banner of "Ten Entertainment" to exclusively promote original content and short films by aspiring filmmakers.
+In July 2015, Aishwarya announced she would launch a YouTube channel under the banner of "Ten Entertainment" to exclusively promote original content and short films by aspiring filmmakers.

-She was a judge on STAR Vijay's dance competition Jodi Number One in its third season alongside actors Sangeetha and Jeeva.
-She became a playback singer with the film Whistle alongside Silambarasan, which was then followed by the song "Un Mela Aasadhan" in the film Aayirathil Oruvan, for which she also worked as an assistant director.
+UN ambassador and dance

 In August 2016, Aishwarya was selected as India's goodwill ambassador for the UN Women organization.

-Dance criticism

 In March 2017, Aishwarya performed Bharatanatyam, a style of Indian classical dance, at the UN headquarters on International Women's Day.
-Her performance was criticized on social media by professional Bharatanatyam dancers, with popular Indian dancer Anita Ratnam writing on Aishwarya's Facebook that "This is what Bharatanatyam becomes...
-A caricature and a farce!".
+Her performance was criticized on social media by professional Bharatanatyam dancers, including popular Indian dancer Anita Ratnam.

+Directorships

+She directed the 2024 film Lal Salaam, which starred her father Rajinikanth.
+In February 2026, she was working on a new project as director, produced by Kannan Ravi Groups.
+In April 2026, it was reported that the film, Texla, would be headlined by Jai and Suraj Venjaramoodu.